 Premise 1: Either moral absolutism is true, or moral relativism is true.

 I will present a few points–which might overlap each other–as to why moral relativism is not true, and why moral absolutism, as the only alternative, has to be accepted instead.

 The Moral Relativist Contradicts Himself

 So, all moral relativists necessarily hold moral positions while defending their arguments for moral relativism, and this makes them contradict reality as reality would look like if moral relativism were true.
-The moral relativist’s moral philosophy will dictate “You ought to do A” and “You ought to refrain from doing not-A” while the objective reality on moral relativism would dictate “There is nothing you ought to do”.
+The moral relativist’s moral philosophy will dictate things like “You ought to do X” and “You ought to refrain from doing Y” while the objective reality on moral relativism would dictate “There is nothing you ought to do”.